 On the lower levels of the design, thin layers give way to thicker ones packed with commercial uses and common spaces for public interaction.

-The cultural life of this self-contained city is focused internally yet the structural forms of the rising buildings and the box-hedged terraces that ring them speak to and have views out on the surrounding natural landscapes, tying this new urban design to existing environmental formations.
+The cultural life of this self-contained sustainable city concept is focused internally yet the structural forms of the rising buildings and the box-hedged terraces that ring them speak to and have views out on the surrounding natural landscapes, tying this new urban design to existing environmental formations.